CrizR/l2w-quizlet-client/README.md

 Conceptually there are n boxes containing k flashcards (where a flashcard is your typical question with answers).

 Each question/flashcard starts in the first box.
 For each correct answer, the question is moved into the next box (promote).
 For each wrong answer the question is moved backwards (demote).
-If a question gets to the last box, it is finished.
+If the question is answered correctly while in the last box, it is finished.

 This happens for each session where a session contains all of the current cards the user has not finished.
 Each session is represented by a Heap where the questions with the lowest box values are at the top.
 (0,0,1,2,3)